steveklewis/cog-funcs/topics/emotional_masks.md

 > Apathy points to a loss of boundaries, and to a distinct and urgent need for change, but it does so in an ineffectual and distractible way.
 (192-3)

+Change.
+I needed a change.
+But what should I change?
+Where should I begin?
+Was it really necessary to leave my current job?
+Or could I tweak something and get a similar result?
+I wasn't sure what I even wanted.

 > Boredom is a sign of becoming a product or a victim of your environment, instead of an active and aware participant.
 (193)

+I think this is really interesting, because there wasn't especially egregious about my job.
+In many ways, I got stuck because it was so good, and because it was so safe and comfortable.
+But I made myself a victim by staying, and not finding something else.

 ## Confusion, the Mask of Fear